 The Center for Reproductive Science (CRS) is dedicated to providing resources and facilitating opportunities to help focus our trainee scientists in their mission of career preparedness and success.
 CRS has a strong history of training graduate and postdoctoral scientists as well as clinical fellows who have gone on to positions in academia, medicine, industry, and the government sector.
-Together with The Graduate School (TGS), CRS has programing and has curated links to professional resources, networking opportunities, career building workshops and family resources, facilitating a rewarding experience at NU and aiding in the advancement of your career.
+Together with The Graduate School (TGS), CRS has programming and has curated links to professional resources, networking opportunities, career building workshops and family resources, facilitating a rewarding experience at NU and aiding in the advancement of your career.

 CAREER DEVELOPMENT AND PROFESSIONAL RESOURCES